jlakkis/CarDEC_Codes/README.md

 ## Run all evaluations

-Next, it is recommended that the user run all of the valuation notebooks.
+Next, it is recommended that the user run all of the evaluation notebooks.
 The user should activate either the cardec or cardec_alternatives environment before opening jupyter to run the python notebooks.
 This is necessary because these two environments have "nb_conda_kernels" installed, which will allow the user to switch anaconda environments in the jupyter app.
 The following command will activate the cardec environment.

 ```
 $ conda activate cardec